CarParty/CarParty/README.md

 message

 	{
-		"me": "server",
+		"action": "login_server",
-		"code" "SNEK"
+		"server_code" "SNEK"
 	}

 If there is no server running on this code, the relay will not close the connection.
 Now clients can log in by connecting and sending the first message

 	{
-		"me": "client",
-		"code" "SNEK"
+		"action": "login_client",
+		"server_code" "SNEK",
+		"client_id": "467123746"
 	}

 Now the relay just relays WebSocket messages: all messages from the server are broadcasted to the clients and all messages from the clients are sent to the server.
-The rest of the protocol is handled in the game, the relay does not need to bother.
+Aditionally, the server is informed about connecting and disconnecting clients with this message:

+	{
+		"action": "connect / disconnect"
+		"client_id": <id of client>
+	}

+The server always equips incoming messages from clients with a "client" field that is the id of the client.
+This means messages from clients must always be in JSON format.

 ## Installation / Running
 [Install Rust](https://www.rust-lang.org/tools/install).
 Run